observIQ/embeddable-react-final/blog/blog..md

 # Embed React in Golang

 In this article we'll learn how to embed a React single page application (SPA) in our Go backend.
-If you're anxious to look at code you can get started with our implementation [here](#todo) or view the final source code in the [embeddable-react-final](#todo).
+If you're itching to look at code you can get started with our implementation [here](#getting-started) or view the final source code in the [embeddable-react-final](https://github.com/observIQ/embeddable-react-final).

 In the meantime its worth discussing the problem that we're here to solve and why this is a great solution for certain use cases.

 ## The Problem

-Imagine this: you've built an application and API in Go, maybe in use by a command line client or just managed by REST calls.
+Imagine this: you've built an application and API in Go, maybe in use by a command line client or with REST.
 One day your project manager emerges from playing Elden Ring long enough to inform you that your customers demand a graphical user interface.

 OK - no big deal you can write a simple React App to use your API... except your simple Web API which previously was deployed with a single binary now needs some dependencies.
-Some current React frameworks like NextJS or Gatsby are well supported but might be overkill and aren't as flexible as you might need.
+Some current React frameworks like NextJS or Gatsby are well supported but might be overkill and not as flexible as you might like.

 Typically you might deploy a front end application like this.